 - May - June: Winners will be published on the Faculty of Environment's website and may be published in The Tyee, as well.

-The Faculty of Environment was actively seeking innovative ways to engage students in community-based learning while also contributing to the public discourse on important environmental issues such as climate change, ecological restoration, water, food and energy security, and natural resource management.
+I invite you to take part in this year's writing contest; to engage in community-based learning while also contributing to the public discourse on important environmental issues such as climate change, ecological restoration, water, food and energy security, and natural resource management.

 Teaching Fellow, Faculty of Environment